10 minutes to VTL Engine

 def main():

-filepath_external_routines = Path("Docs/_static/SQL_4.json")
+filepath_external_routines = Path("docs/_static/SQL_4.json")

-filepath_ValueDomains = Path("Docs/_static/VD_2.json")
+filepath_ValueDomains = Path("docs/_static/VD_2.json")

-filepath_vtl_script = Path("Docs/_static/Example_6.vtl")
+filepath_vtl_script = Path("docs/_static/Example_6.vtl")

-filepath_data_structures = Path("Docs/_static/Example_6.json")
+filepath_data_structures = Path("docs/_static/Example_6.json")

-filepath_data = Path("Docs/_static/Example_6_input.csv")
+filepath_data = Path("docs/_static/Example_6_input.csv")

-datastructures = filepath_data_structures
+data_structures = filepath_data_structures

 datapoints = {"DS_1": filepath_data}